-Deicke Richards worked closely with the DoE and the school to develop the project brief and detailed design for these specialised environments.
-This led to DR being commissioned for the school’s broader master plan project.
+Deicke Richards worked closely with the School and Department of Education to develop a project brief and detailed design for these specialised environments.
+This led to us being commissioned for the school’s broader master plan project.

 The upper level is comprised of a staff work area, therapy rooms, and four GLA teaching spaces with associated amenities and breakout spaces in between to assist with focussed learning.
 On the ground level, a specifically designed undercroft accommodates for additional growth into the future, allowing direct replication of the upper level GLA spaces.